amanzi/amanzi/spack/README.md

 # Find external libraries

-If external libraries are available on your system, and if you don’t want spack to build them all, spack can find them for you by doing:
+If external libraries are available on your system, and if you don’t want Spack to build them all, Spack can find them for you by doing:
 ```
 spack external find
 ```